Chart Color Schemes

 Employment performance in Montrose - Rosetta has been below expectations when compared to most other areas nationally

-Conversely, education & training has limited presence, with 8.1% employment compared to the regional average of 10.8%.
-The area's predominantly residential nature suggests limited local employment opportunities, as indicated by the difference between Census working population and resident population figures.
-Between June 2024 and June 2025, labour force levels decreased by 1.6%, with employment falling by 1.5%, leading to a slight decrease in unemployment rate of 0.1 percentage points.
-This contrasts with Greater Hobart where employment contracted by 1.5%, the labour force fell by 1.6%, and unemployment dropped by 0.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% growth over five years and 13.7% over ten years nationally.
-Applying these projections to Rosetta, Montrose's employment mix suggests local growth of approximately 6.5% over five years and 13.6% over ten years.
+Conversely, education & training has limited presence with 8.1% employment compared to the regional average of 10.8%.
+Over the year to September 2025, labour force levels decreased by 1.2%, and employment fell by 0.6% in Rosetta.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years nationally.
+Applying these projections to Rosetta's employment mix suggests local employment should increase by 6.5% over five years and 13.6% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment